 We often get requests for a marquee hire in the middle of winter.
 Usually, this is by a couple who want a wedding in a winter wonderland without turning into their something blue.
 A marquee can still be a great choice for a winter celebration as long as you are prepared.
 Depending on the size of your marquee you might need at least two heaters and plenty of fuel.
 This will keep your guests warm even if the weather is frightful.

 Don’t let bad weather put a stop to your marquee plans.
-Use this advice and you can have a great celebration whatever the weather.
+Use this advice and you can have a great celebration whatever the weather, start planning your party marquee hire today.